aroudaki/app-builder/docs/docker-migration-plan.md

 - [x] Optimize image layers for fast container creation

 **Completion Summary:**
-- Docker image `app-builder-base:latest` successfully built (810MB)
+- Docker image `app-builder-base:latest` successfully built (786MB with pnpm, reduced from 810MB)
 - Container startup time: ~0.12 seconds (excellent performance)
+- Switched from npm to pnpm for better performance and smaller footprint
+- Generated app name changed from "react-app" to "generated-app"
 - Base64 file modification tested and working correctly
 - Multiple concurrent containers tested successfully
-- Dev server starts and serves content on port 3001
+- Dev server starts and serves content on port 3001 using `pnpm run dev`
 - Security: Running as non-root user (appuser) with proper permissions
 - All boilerplate files created with React 18 + TypeScript + Vite + Tailwind CSS + Shadcn/ui
+- Package manager: pnpm@9.6.0 for faster installations and smaller disk footprint
 - Ready for Task 1.3: Create Boilerplate App Structure (completed as part of this task)
 - Ready for Task 1.4: Build and Test Base Image (completed as part of this task)